 New Wine Collective: Executive Summary/Case Statement

 Our world is hurting and broken.
 People are divided, disconnected, and lonely.
-Now, more than ever, we are in need of a brave and systematic rethinking of how we do church and spiritual community.
+Now, more than ever, we are in need of a bold and systematic rethinking of how we do church and spiritual community in our world today.

-We're developing an online platform/app that supports a whole new approach to church by functioning in four ways:
+Once fully developed, our online platform/app would support a whole new approach to church by functioning in four ways:

 1. A Group Facilitation Tool

-- Provides structure and content for a wide variety of in-person group gatherings
+- Provides structure and content for a wide variety of face-to-face group gatherings

 - Promotes healthy group dynamics and self-regulation through features such as speaking queues, timers, and intelligent prompts